-The first chapter of my dissertation asks whether earning a bachelor’s degree acts as a “great equalizer” for marriage by examining when and whom first-generation college students marry.
-I find that first- and continuing-generation college graduates differ substantially in whom they marry, with first-generation women, in particular, being far less likely to marry a college graduate.
+The first chapter of my dissertation asked whether earning a bachelor’s degree acts as a “great equalizer” for marriage by examining when and whom first-generation college students marry.
+I found that first- and continuing-generation college graduates differ substantially in whom they marry, with first-generation women, in particular, being far less likely to marry a college graduate.
 These findings suggest that earning a college degree may not uniformly serve as a great equalizer for all outcomes or all groups.
-This paper recently received an invitation to Revise and Resubmit at Demography.

-In the second chapter, I extend my work on first-generation college students to ask whether where students attends college helps explain the reduced likelihood of first-generation women marrying college graduates.
-I find that the gender composition of schools attended and the distance those schools are from students’ home explain some, but not all of the gender differences observed in Chapter 1.
+In the second chapter, I extended my work on first-generation college students to ask whether where students attends college helps explain the reduced likelihood of first-generation women marrying college graduates.
+I found that the gender composition of schools attended and the distance those schools are from students’ home explain some, but not all of the gender differences observed in Chapter 1.

-Finally, my third chapter examines the relationships between the intergenerational transmission of economic status and the intergenerational transmission of family structure.
-I find that when accounting for the transmission of affluence and examining recent cohorts, the intergenerational transmissions of economic status and family structure are not independent processes, contradicting previous work on the topic.
+Finally, my third chapter examined the relationships between the intergenerational transmission of economic status and the intergenerational transmission of family structure.
+I found that when accounting for the transmission of affluence and examining recent cohorts, the intergenerational transmissions of economic status and family structure are not independent processes, contradicting previous work on the topic.